jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### 1. Registered

 Your Server will be listed in a Directory.
 By default, Jamulus has a list of Public Directories that clients can connect to.
 If you register with one of these, anyone can then discover and connect to your Server.
+You can also have your Server listed on a Custom Directory, if that better meets your needs.

 <figure>
 	<img src="{% include img/en-screenshots/diagram-reg-server.inc %}" loading="lazy" alt="Diagram of connections between clients within a Jamulus Registered Server">